Ikrammkaissi/pok_dex_field_assistant/README.md

 **9. Accessibility**
 No `Semantics` labels on sprites, stat bars, or type chips.
 Screen readers get meaningless defaults.
 (Matters for public apps)

-**10. Sliding window was considered and removed**
-An earlier version capped the list at 180 items, evicting pages as the user scrolled.
-It was removed because ~1000 `PokemonSummary` objects total ≈ 100 KB — the memory problem didn't exist at this scale.
-The current append-only list is simpler and equally performant.
-A window would be justified if storing full `PokemonDetail` for all entries (~50 MB).